 ME typically does not fund TAs during the summer.
 Students continuing their research or other activities during the summer should pursue research funding through their adviser, internships off campus, or other employment opportunities.
-Students who are required to register for courses during the summer session may apply for tuition assistance.
+Students who are required to register for courses during the summer session may apply for tuition assistance (STAP).
+To be eligible for STAP, you must have been a TA or RA during the previous Fall AND Spring semesters.
 For international students to qualify, they must receive a satisfactory score on the AEOCPT test, which is administered by the Department of Applied Linguistics.